mikeroyal/Self-Hosting-Guide/README.md

 [Vaultwarden](https://github.com/dani-garcia/vaultwarden) is an unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs.

+[Passbolt](https://www.passbolt.com/) is an open-source/self-hosted password manager for teams.
+It allows you to securely share and store credentials.
+For instance, the wifi password of your office, the administrator password of a router or your organization's social media account passwords, all of them can be secured using passbolt.

+[KeePassXC](https://keepassxc.org/) is a modern, secure, and open-source password manager that stores and manages your most sensitive information.
+You can run KeePassXC on Windows, macOS, and Linux systems.
+It saves many different types of information, such as usernames, passwords, URLs, attachments, and notes in an offline, encrypted file that can be stored in any location, including private and public cloud solutions.

 [AuthPass.app](https://authpass.app/) is an Open-Source Password Manager for mobile and desktop that is Keepass 2.x (kdbx 3.x) compatible.

 [pass](https://www.passwordstore.org/) is an open-source unix-based password utilitiy with various [gui clients](https://www.passwordstore.org/#other)